jf0021/SWC-SoftwareTesting/01-exceptions.md

 The except: entry (without the name of an exception) provides a means of trapping any other exceptions that have not been explicitly named in an except statement.
 When an exception is raised, control passes to the appropriate exception handler.
-Any un-executed statements in the try: block are left unexecuted.
+Any unexecuted statements in the try: block are left unexecuted.

 When trapping exceptions, you should only handle those exceptions that